ErlisI/ctf-writeups/README.md

 # CTF-WRITEUPS
-Sharing the steps of getting root access for the ctfs that I complete
+Sharing the steps of getting root access and getting the flags for the ctfs that I complete